Can You Put a Dogs on The Trampoline?

 Have you ever seen a dog have more fun than when he’s with his owner on the trampoline?
 Some people think it is natural for their dogs to get excited when they see kids jumping on the trampoline, but in reality, this can be dangerous, so we recommend watching them closely.
 A few cases have been reported where kids and pets got hurt while playing under such circumstances.

 If your dog gets scared of the trampoline, it’s best to keep them away from it.
-Dogs that are too nervous can easily panic and hurt themselves or others around them.
+Dogs on the trampoline that are too nervous can easily panic and hurt themselves or others around them.
 So for their mental health and safety, you should never let a squeamish pup near any type of bounce house.

 New pet owners often wonder if their dogs are acting nervous or excited.
 This can be hard to tell without knowing the breed, but we’ve compiled some common signs below that you should look out for.